aahawkes/powerMonitorSystem/README.md

 There are 4 inputs that will change if the transducer used in the experiment is recalibrated prior to the experiment.
 To determine these inputs, the calibration first has to be completed.
 The following steps will walk through the calibration process.
 To establish this calibration process, we used the **blank** hydrophone and in a water bath with our single-element focused ultrasound transducer.

 1. Download the **FUS_Calibration.xlsx** file.
 2. Leave the PicoScope and bi-directional coupler set up as they were.
 3. Set up the hydrophone with the transducer in a waterbath.
 4. Detach the reverse port of the coupler from Channel B on the PicoScope.
-5. Attach the output of the hydrophone to Channel B. The forward port of the coupler shoul still be attached to Channel B.
+5. Attach the output of the hydrophone to Channel B. The forward port of the coupler should still be attached to Channel A.
 6. Open the PicoScope 6 software previously downloaded & find the focal point of the transducer.
-7. Open the Excel file and navigate to the tab "Run with Coupler"
+7. Open the Excel file and navigate to the tab "Run with Coupler".
+8. Update the value in **J1** to the correct volts to pressure conversion factor for the hydrophone and frequency being used.
+9. Update the value in **J4** to the correct frequency being used.

-Set the waveform generator to 10 mVpp and record the peak voltage outputs read on Channal A and Channel B. Channel A corresponds to column under Vcouple and Channel B corresponds to column under Vout.
+10. Set the waveform generator to 10 mVpp and record the peak voltage outputs on Channal A and Channel B on the Excel sheet under "Vcpl_fwd (mV)" and "Vout (mV)" respectively.
-Fill in the corresponding values for Vcouple and Vout in the Excel sheet.
-Note that while the input voltage is in mV peak-peak, Vcouple and Vout are in mV-peak.
+11. Measure forward coupled voltage and hydrophone output voltage for all input voltages listed under "Vin (mVpp)".
+Note that while the input voltage is in mV peak-peak, all other voltage measurements are in mV.
-Record these outputs for all input voltages (10 mVpp - 90 mVpp) in the sheet.
+12. Detach the forward port of the coupler from Channel A on the PicoScope and attach the reverse port of the coupler to Channel A.
+13. Repeat steps 8-9, but this time only record the peak voltage output on Channel A on the Excel sheet under "Vcpl_rvs (mV)".
-Once these output voltages have been recorded, the 3 plots should update automatically.
+14. Once these output voltages have been recorded, the 3 plots should update automatically.
 Each plot should have a line of best fit that also updates.
-There is also a value, “Average Amp”, the average computed total amplification of the system, that will update automatically.
+15. Use the equation from the *Vin vs PNP* plot to update line 23 in **shortPowerMonitor.py** and line 18 in **longPowerMonitor.py**.
+This will make sure the user is given the correct input voltage necessary to reach the target PNP from the transducer.
+16. Use the equation from the *Vcpl_fwd vs Vin* plot to update line 54 in **shortPowerMonitor.py** and line 51 in **longPowerMonitor.py**.
+This will make make sure the user is provided an accurate expected foward coupled RMS voltage for comparison.
+17. Use the equation from the *Vcpl_rvs vs Vin* plot to update line 55 in **shortPowerMonitor.py** and line 52 in **longPowerMonitor.py**.
+This will make make sure the user is provided an accurate expected reverse coupled RMS voltage for comparison.
+18. Close PicoScope 6 (the power monitoring system cannot run if the PicoScope is open in another program).
-Temporarily remove the bi-directional coupler from the hardware system setup and attach the amplifier directly to the tranducer.
-There will only be one channel recording the signal now, Channel B.
+19. Re-attach the bi-directional coupler with the forward port to Channel A and the reverse port to Channel B on the PicoScope.
-In Excel, navigate to the “Run without coupler” sheet.
-Set the waveform generator to 10 mVpp and fill in the corresponding value for Vout in the Excel sheet.
-Be sure to record Vout in mV-peak.
-Record these outputs for all input voltages (10 mVpp - 90 mVpp) in the sheet.
-Compare both sets of data for Vout (with and without the coupler) to ensure they follow the desired trends.
-As mentioned in steps 7 and 8, there will be newly updated plots and values.
-Enter the newlpy updated Average Amp value and the values from each line of best fit into PowerMonitoring_Run1_Final and PowerMonitoring_Run2_Final as directed by the comments in the lines shown below.

-Once these values in both scripts, PowerMonitoring_Run1_Final and PowerMonitoring_Run2_Final,  have been updated, close PicoScope 6 and Excel and be sure that the bi-directional coupler is re-attached in the system setup.